timiskhakov/timiskhakov.github.io/_posts/2024-08-01-sparse-sets-and-where-to-find-them.md

 ---
 layout: post
 title: Sparse Sets and Where to Find Them
-excerpt: Building a custom dictionary for fun and profit
+excerpt: Building custom dictionaries for fun and profit
 tags: [c#, data structures]
 ---